lbriais/easy_app_helper/README.md

 ## Compatibility issues with previous versions

-[easy_app_helper][EAP] v2.x is not fully compatible with previous branch 1.x.
+[easy_app_helper][EAH] v2.x is not fully compatible with previous branch 1.x.
 But for common usage it should nevertheless be the case.

 There is a (not perfect) compatibility mode that you can trigger by setting the `easy_app_helper_compatibility_mode`